Water Oak Tree

 is a medium sized oak tree from the red oak group.
 This oak can grow up to 100 feet tall with a 3-foot trunk diameter.
 Water oaks, which are mostly found in the eastern and southern-central U.S. are found in all coastal states anywhere from New Jersy to Texas, and as far inland as Oklahoma, Kentucky, and even Southern Missouri.

-As a young tree, the water consists of a smooth, brown bark.
-As the bark ages, it will turn gray-black with rough scaly ridges.
+As a young tree, the water consists of smooth, brown bark.
+As the dark ages, it will turn gray-black with rough, scaly ridges.
 The leaves will remain on the tree until about mid-winter.
 Leaves can be 1 to 5 inches long and 1/2 up to 2 inches broad.
-They can vary in shape but most commonly take shape of that of a spatula in as they are broad and long at the top and narrow and wedged towards the base.
-These trees are easily identifiable by their leaves, as they have a lobe that it has the appearance as if there is a drop of water is hanging from the leaf's end.
+They can vary in shape but most commonly take the shape of that of a spatula in as they are full and long at the top and narrow and wedged towards the base.
+These trees are easily identifiable by their leaves, as they have a love that it has the appearance as if there is a drop of water is hanging from the leaf's end.

-The top of the leaf takes on a bluish green hue whereas the bottom is a more pale blue green.
-The bottom of the leaf also has rusty colored hairs which run along the veins.
+The top of the leaf takes on a bluish green hue whereas the bottom is a paler blue-green.
+The underside of the sheet also has rusty colored hairs which run along the veins.
 Acorns from a water oak can be single or in pairs.
 These acorns will mature at approximately 18 months after they have been pollinated in the fall of their second year.

-Water Oaks are able to thrive well in a wet, swampy area.
-They are also able to tolerate well drained sites and even areas with heavily compacted soils.
-Because a Water Oak is able to grow and reproduce quickly, it is normally on of the more abundant species in a strand of trees.
-This oak has a relatively short life span in comparison to other oaks, living only 60 to 80 years.
+Water Oaks can thrive well in a wet, swampy area.
+They are also able to tolerate well-drained sites and even areas with densely compacted soils.
+Because a Water Oak can grow and reproduce quickly, it usually is one of the more abundant species in a strand of trees.
+This oak has a relatively short lifespan in comparison to other hardwoods, living only 60 to 80 years.